 Coincidence?
 Do I chalk it up to a lot of superstitious people with vivid imaginations?

-This was not my first paranormal experience in Malaysia or other parts of Southeast Asia nor was it the last.
+This wasn’t my first ‘paranormal experience’ in Malaysia or other parts of Southeast Asia nor was it the last.
 I could easily write 5K words on my personal experiences in Langkawi, Penang, Kuala Lumpur, Pahang, Bangkok, Koh Samui and even a remote village in Songkhla.
 Why the increase in these experiences?

 At least I’m in good company in Southeast Asia as ghosts and the paranormal are celebrated in annual festivals, highlighted in movies, TV shows and even a few ghost museums.
 Researching the paranormal has even become a passion for some, like geography teacher Augustine Towonsing who posts his experiences on his website Malaysian Ghost Research.org